Baltic Development Forum: Main activities

 Baltic Development Forum's Baltic Sea Award has been established together with Swedbank as sponsor in 2007.
 Recipient of the Award is given to personalities that have made an extraordinary contribution to the future of the region.

 Baltic Development Forum publishes different reports in order to support a common regional agenda for integration, innovation and sustainable growth.
 The State of the Region Report has developed into a key reference document on tracking the region's competitiveness and economic development.
 Nordic Council of Ministers, European Investment Bank, and Nordic Investment Bank have co-sponsored this report.

 Baltic Development Forum also carries out different cooperation projects with partners from many parts of the region in the field of energy, water, investment promotion, transport, branding and ICT.

 Baltic Development Forum has been a key supporter of the EU's adoption of an EU strategy for the Baltic Sea Region.
 In October 2009, the European Council of the EU endorsed the first EU strategy for a macro-regional area of the EU.
 The Baltic Sea Region thereby has the chance to make an innovative combination of European and regional integration and news efforts to improve territorial cohesion of the EU according to EU's Strategy for the Baltic Sea Region.

+The secretariat is hosted by Copenhagen.

 The History of the Region

 The Baltic Sea Region comprises 11 nations and more than 100 million inhabitants.
-The Baltic Development Forum defines the Baltic Sea Region as including the Baltic countries Estonia, Latvia and Lithuania, the Nordic countries of Denmark, Finland, Iceland, Norway and Sweden, Northern Germany (Hansestadt Hamburg, Mecklenburg-Vorpommern and Schleswig-Holstein), Northern Poland (Pomorskie, Warminsko-Mazurskie and Zachodnio-Pomorskie), and Russia's Northwestern region including Kaliningrad.
+The Baltic Development Forum defines the Baltic Sea Region as including the Baltic countries Estonia, Latvia and Lithuania, the Nordic countries of Denmark, Finland, Iceland, Norway and Sweden, Northern Germany (Hansestadt Hamburg, Mecklenburg-Vorpommern and Schleswig-Holstein), Northern Poland (Pomorskie, Warminsko-Mazurskie and Zachodnio-Pomorskie), and parts of Russia's Northwestern region.
+Kaliningrad was not included in 2006, but was later.

 The region shares many historical ties, which often are symbolized by the legacy of the Hanse around the Baltic Sea.
 Thus, the Baltic Sea has been the facilitator of integrative processes in more than 1000 years with more intensive periods than other.
 Naturally, the Cold War to a large extent hindered extended cooperation, but when the Berlin Wall fell in 1989 new strong ties emerged.
 Nowadays the Baltic Sea Region is interlaced by a myriad of formal and informal cross-border organisations and fora signalising the multidimensional scale of interaction.